 MAP invests in artistic production as the critical foundation of imagining—and ultimately co-creating—a more equitable and vibrant society.
-MAP awards $1 million annually, to up to 45 projects in the range of $10,000–$45,000 per grant.
+MAP awards $1 million annually, historically to around 45 projects in the range of $10,000–$45,000 per grant.
 In 2020, MAP awarded $1.3 million in grants to 171 performing artists and arts organizations, more than four times the usual number of grantees.

 The grant supports original live performance projects that embody a spirit of deep inquiry, particularly works created by artists who question, disrupt, complicate, and challenge inherited notions of social and cultural hierarchy across the United States.

 Funded projects address these concerns through the processes of creating and distributing live performance to the public, and/or through the content and themes of the work itself.
-MAP is committed to intersectional anti-racism, and does not support cultural appropriation or oppressive project language, structures, or content.
+MAP is committed to intersectional anti-racism, and strives to only fund anti-oppressive project language, structures, or content.